-Career planning and preparation are integral within the curriculum and are delivered through the institutions commitment to study skills sessions.
-Specific modules at each level of study are designed to focus on personal skill development and address study skills sessions aims, whilst career preparation will be at the heart of every module's content and design.

-The programme offers the opportunity to gain the industry recognised ILM level 2 award embedded within the personal and management development module.
-This module additionally offers students practical tasks to develop their team-working and organisational skills.
+Career planning and preparation are integral within the curriculum and specific modules at each level of study are designed to focus on personal skill development and address study skills sessions aims, whilst career preparation will be at the heart of every module's content and design.
+The programme offers the opportunity to gain an industry recognised ILM qualification embedded within the core curriculum.
+This module additionally offers students practical tasks to develop their teamworking and organisational skills.